Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

+Today it’s all about seeing the surroundings of Valladolíd!
 First thing in the morning, head to the Chichén Itzá ruins (45 minutes).
 They open at 8:00 AM and I recommend being there as early as possible to get a good parking spot and avoid the tourist crowds from the resorts.

 The Chichén Itzá ruins are some of the largest and most impressive ruins on the Yucatán Peninsula, as well as a UNESCO World Heritage Site.
-El Castillo, also known as the Temple of Kukulkan, is an enormous and impressive pyramid, but I found some of the most enjoyable sites are those further afield.
+El Castillo, also known as the Temple of Kukulkan, is an enormous and impressive pyramid, but I found that some of the most enjoyable sites are those further afield.

 Keep in mind that Chichén Itzá allows merchants to sell direct on site, and it can get annoying having men constantly ask you to buy things.
 They sell devices that make a jaguar noise, so you’ll hear constant jaguar shrieks throughout your visit.
 Be ready for that!

 Note: I do not recommend visiting Chichén Itzá on a Sunday.
 This is the day Mexicans get free admission.
 As a result, the site is even more insanely crowded and parking is a nightmare.
 If Day 5 is scheduled on a Sunday, I recommend going to Chichén Itzá on the afternoon of Day 4 instead.

 After the ruins, backtrack a bit to enjoy a cenote.
 One of my favorite cenotes is in this region: Hacienda San Lorenzo Oxman.
 I love this cenote because it’s visually spectacular, large, not too touristed, the grounds are lovely, and the food is surprisingly good.
 It’s solid all around and a great place to visit.